FuseByExample/websocket-activemq-camel/README.md

     mvn jetty:run

-3)  Start ActiveMQ 5.x using the config provided in feeder/src/main/config directory cd ~/fuse/servers/apache-activemq-5.x/bin
+3)  Start ActiveMQ 5.x using the config provided in feeder/src/main/config directory

+    cd ~/fuse/servers/apache-activemq-5.x/bin
     ./activemq console xbean:file:/Users/chmoulli/Fuse/fuse-by-examples/websocket-activemq-camel/feeder/src/main/config/activemq-websocket.xml

-4)  Compile and start Feed application cd websocket-activemq-camel/feed mvn -P run-trader
+4)  Compile and start Feed application

+    cd websocket-activemq-camel/feed
+    mvn -P run-trader

-5) Open your web browser
+5) Open your web browser at this address

     http://localhost:8080/stocks-activemq.html

 and click on connect button

     Remark : To connect from the web page to the ActiveMQ broker, the login to be used is guest & password is password

 ## Camel